Weekdays + Saturdays

 Sensory Friendly Family Night

-Sensory Friendly Family nights have been created to provide a safe, enjoyable experience of the museum for children with Autism Spectrum Disorder and a positive environment where parents and siblings can feel comfortable and welcome.
-Sensory Friendly Family Nights are free of charge for children with Autism Spectrum Disorder and their families, and are held after museum hours in order to provide children with autism full access to all exhibits and materials.
-These events are two hours and include an art activity facilitated by a Registered Art Therapist, free exploration of the museum and availability of TCARD (Tulane Center for Autism and Related Disorders) staff for parents who may have questions or concerns about their children.
+Sensory Friendly Family Nights are monthly events that have been created to provide a comfortable, enjoyable experience of the museum for children with Autism Spectrum Disorders and their families.
+Sensory Friendly Family Nights are free of charge and are held after museum hours in order to provide children with Autism Spectrum Disorders full access to all exhibits and materials.
+These events are two hours and include an art activity facilitated by a Registered Art Therapist, a music table hosted by a music teacher and availability of TCARD (Tulane Center for Autism and Related Disorders) staff for parents who may have questions or concerns about their children.
+Each event includes a resource table with service providers and events related to the Autism community of greater New Orleans.
 Quiet spaces are available in the Theatre on the first floor and the birthday party rooms on the top floor.

 Word Play is an early literacy program where parents and children learn how to boost early literacy skills in a fun and engaging way.
 Parents learn how to develop and strengthen their child’s literacy skills and gain confidence in their parent advocacy skills.

 Each session lasts one hour and 30 minutes.
 Families take home a literacy ‘goodie bag’ with a free book and home activity after every session.
 Plus, dinner is served!
 Parents and caregivers (along with their five-year-olds) who are willing to commit to 6-8 sessions are eligible to participate in the Word Play program.

 Call 504-523-1357 for more information.